 Two things happened since this post: 1) I was invited to participate in a special exhibit where I could draw from my the inspirational stories and words I listened to from my father as a child; and 2) I watched an excellent presentation on “Working in a Series” through the art quilting organization I belong – Studio Art Quilt Associates (SAQA) that further inspired me to work on this series.

-I created my first quilt in my Stories My Father Told Me Series, and it is titled “The Lesson & The Equation“.
+I created my first quilt inspired by stories my father told me, and it is titled “The Lesson & The Equation“.
 At this time I cannot share details on the show that it will be a part of as the exhibit has not been announced yet.
 However, I did receive permission from the show’s curator to share a photo of the quilt on my tierneycreates blog.

 Below are excerpts from my Artist Statement for this piece to provide some understanding of the inspiration for this piece: